HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 1. Changing the server context root after upgrading is an unsupported rollback path.
 To roll back after changing the context root, you must first change the server context root to the values of the previous version.
 2. When rolling back a CF install, if you have configured an empty context root you cannot roll back to a CF level that does not support the empty context root capability.
 For instance, if you have applied CF08 and have configured an empty context root you cannot rollback to CF07.
 If you have applied CF09 and have configured an empty context root you can roll back to CF08 but you would not be able to roll back if your previous CF level was CF07 or prior.
-3. Configuring HCL Portal from a stand-alone environment to a clustered environment after upgrading is an unsupported rollback path.
+3. Configuring HCL DX from a standalone environment to a clustered environment after upgrading is an unsupported rollback path.

 ## Before you begin rollback

-1. The HCL Portal rollback scripts depend on the `wkplc.properties` being up to date and accurate, particularly with the password properties.
+1. The HCL DX rollback scripts depend on the `wkplc.properties` being up to date and accurate, particularly with the password properties.
 If you are using multiple profiles, verify that the information in each profile is correct.
 2. Edit the <wp_profile root\>/ConfigEngine/properties/wkplc.properties file and ensure the following values are set correctly:

     -   `WasRemoteHostName=<the hostname of your WAS instance>`